minar09/LIP-JPPNet-TensorFlow/README.md

 6. Note that the LIPReader class is only suit for labels in LIP for the left-right flipping augmentation.
 If you want to train on other datasets with different labels, you may have to re-write an image reader class.

 ## Citation
-If you use this code for your research, please cite our papers.
+If you use this code for your research, please cite these papers.
 ```
 @article{liang2018look,
   title={Look into Person: Joint Body Parsing \& Pose Estimation Network and a New Benchmark},